Bayshore Middle School

 - Reading - both independently and in class - of assigned and student-chosen material

-- Research projects and presentations
+- Research projects and presentations that demonstrate the use of reliable sources

 - Student-driven debates and class discussions